dejanskledar/SerializedSwift/README.md

 ###  `Serializable`
    - typealias-ed from `SerializableEncodable` & `SerializableDecodable`
    - Custom decoding and encoding using propertyWrappers (listed below)
-   - Use this protocol for your classes and structures in the combination with the property wrappers belos
+   - Use this protocol for your classes and structures in the combination with the property wrappers below

 ### `Serialized`
 - Serialization propertyWrapper for all properties, optional and non-optionals!